Chapter 24.15

 The chief building official and/or the principal planner shall maintain the following documents for the public:

-These documents shall be to aid in the design and certification of new residential and non-residential buildings and significant remodels and additions thereto.
-Every applicant of a building permit not exempted by Section 24.15.040, Exceptions, above, shall complete and submit the appropriate checklist for their project as well along with the standard application documents.
+These documents shall be to aid in the design and certification of new residential and nonresidential buildings and remodels and additions thereto.
+Every applicant of a building permit not exempted by Section 24.15.040, Exceptions, shall complete and submit the appropriate checklist for their project as well along with the standard application documents.
 All compliance measures shall be clearly delineated on plan sets.

 24.15.070 EXCEPTIONAL DESIGN.

-Designers and builders employing exceptional design, construction practices and/or maintenance features may have their project modified from the strict interpretation of the program if in the opinion of the principal planner or building official such features exhibit at least a 20 percent increase in points over the minimum standards for a Green Building Award as outlined in Section 24.15.030, Standards for Compliance, above.
+Designers and builders employing exceptional design, construction practices and/or maintenance features may have their project modified from the strict interpretation of the program if in the opinion of the principal planner or building official such features exhibit at least a twenty percent increase in points over the minimum standards for a green building award as outlined in the Green Building Guidelines and Checklist.
 Exceptional designs shall also be recognized by the city and be eligible to receive a plaque that may be displayed on the structure.

 24.15.080 CREATION OF GREEN BUILDING EDUCATIONAL RESOURCE FUND.

-All permits issued by the city of Santa Cruz with the exception of sub-trade permits and permits issued in conjunction with a master permit shall be assessed a fee equal to .0025 times the overall valuation of the project.
-Revenues collected shall be maintained by the finance department is a revolving Green Building Education Fund and shall be used only for program management, public educational purposes such as publications and local seminars.
+All permits issued by the city of Santa Cruz with the exception of sub-trade permits and permits issued in conjunction with a master permit shall be assessed a fee established by resolution of the city council.
+Revenues collected shall be maintained by the finance department in a revolving green building education fund and shall be used only for program management, public educational purposes such as publications and local seminars.